15 Best Chrome Extensions for Software Testers in 2023

 This extension re-sizes the browser’s window in order to emulate various resolutions.
 It is particularly useful to test the layouts on different browser resolutions.
 The resolutions list is completely customizable (add/delete/re-order).

 IE Tab exactly emulates IE by using the IE rendering engine directly within Chrome.
 This will enable you to use ActiveX controls and test your web pages with different versions of IE (IE6, IE7, IE8, or IE9).
-It allows you to create a list of URLs that will automatically open in IE Tab.
-It also support MAC & ChromeBook.
+It allows you to create a list of URLs that will automatically open in the IE Tab.
+It also supports MAC & Chromebook.

 It allows convenient access to common boundaries and edge cases for exploratory testing.
 It works on input fields, text areas, content editable DIVs and works on multi-frame pages, but only if they are from the same domain.

 Awesome Screenshot is the highest-rated screen capture & image annotation tool on Chrome.
 It allows you to capture all or part of any web page.
 You can add annotations, comments, blur sensitive info, and share with one-click uploads.
-You can also capture desktop.
-The default option for saving an image is now storing the image on awesomescreenshot website with no time limit.
+You can also capture the desktop.
+The default option for saving an image is now storing the image on an awesome screenshot website with no time limit.

-It captures, edits and shares videos in seconds.
-You can record unlimited recordings up to 5 minutes each with no watermark.
-You can trim your videos and export it even though you are a free user.
+It captures edits and shares videos in seconds.
+You can record unlimited recordings for up to 5 minutes each with no watermark.
+You can trim your videos and export them even though you are a free user.

 This extension allows you to test web pages in different screen resolutions, with an option to define your own resolutions.

 It changes the size of the browser window to preview the website in different screen resolutions.
-It includes a list of commonly used resolutions and the ability to customise that list.
+It includes a list of commonly used resolutions and the ability to customize that list.

-This extension allows you to draw a ruler to any page and view the width, height and top, bottom, left and right position.
+This extension allows you to draw a ruler to any page and view the width, height, and top, bottom, left, and right positions.
 You can also drag the edges of the ruler to resize it.
 Use the arrow keys to move and resize the ruler.